anadiedrichs/frost/README.md

 ### More info

-You can have more information about how to use this package in the [Introduction vignette](./vignettes/frost\ package.html)
+You can have more information about how to use this package in the *Introduction vignette* located in vignettes/Introduction.Rmd